 - Nominal groups (nouns and adjectives) and declensions

 - The linearisation of Verbal groups

 - The subordinate clause

 - The passive voice

 - The use of subjunctive modes

 - Elements of communication

-- Grammar exercises and grammatical
+- Grammar exercises and grammatical translation.

-- translation.

-A written exam including grammar exercises and some translation.
-BIBLIOGRAPHY:
+$\ensuremath{\mathsf{A}}$ written exam including grammar exercises and some translation.

-J. JANITZA, G. SAMSON - Pratique de l'allemand de A à Z LEA2/9f & 13f: TRANSLATION FROM GERMAN INTO FRENCH Fall and Spring Semester Classes: 12 hours ECTS credits: 2 per semester OBJECTIVE:
+J. JANITZA, G. SAMSON - Pratique de l'allemand de A à ${\it Z}$

+LEA2/9f & 13f: TRANSLATION FROM GERMAN INTO FRENCH
-- Translation techniques

-- Contemporary German vocabulary
+- Translation techniques - Contemporary German vocabulary

-COURSE PROGRAM:

-- Reading texts - Training to translate economic, political and sociocultural texts or sentences - Comparing and correcting students' translations ASSESSMENT:
+- Reading texts - Training to translate economic, political and sociocultural texts or sentences - Comparing and correcting students' translations

 To translate an extract from a text (article...) and also regular tests to check students' vocabulary acquisition.

-LEA2/9g & 13g: GERMAN WRITTEN EXPRESSION Fall and spring Semester Classes: 12 hours ECTS credits: 1 per semester OBJECTIVE:
+LEA2/9g & 13g: GERMAN WRITTEN EXPRESSION

 To improve and perfect your written comprehension and expression either general or specific.
-COURSE PROGRAM:

 Comprehension and written expression work from texts which are taken from the press or from topical subjects.
 The work of analysis and summary: exercises concerning vocabulary, reformulation, commentary and personal expression.

 The subjects which are broached are: the media, Europe, socio-economic issues, advertising, education, the environment....
 A part of the course will be devoted to correspondence (how to write a CV/Résumé and an application letter.
-ASSESSMENT:

 A 2-hour written exam.
 Exercises about vocabulary, texts comprehension, commentary and personal expression.
-PERSONAL WORK: